Logo

 3. Engage with support services

 Take full advantage of the support offered by your master's degree provider.
-Engaging regularly with your academic advisor or tutor will provide you with tailored support through your studies.
+Regularly engaging with your module lecturers will provide valuable guidance and help you stay on track with your studies.

 Most providers will offer support from academic and learning support teams.
-AT LIBF, our personalised tutoring sessions, dedicated and motivating study coaches, and cutting-edge AI-powered learning are designed to bolster your educational journey.
+At LIBF, our dedicated study coaches, combined with innovative AI-powered learning through Syntea, are here to support and enhance your educational experience.

 Besides student support teams, engaging with student forums and groups can provide informal advice and support.
 Often, the shared experiences and tactics from fellow students prove invaluable.